svjack/DeepPavlov-Chinese-KBQA/readme.md

 ### Installation
 Refer to INSTALL.sh to install the environment, make sure that you can run the KBQA of the original DeepPavlov project.
-And because the installation may be difficult i have build a docker image. with the pretrained models located in model, sel_ner, tmp_cls, ranker_cls .If someone need, you can send a mail to ehangzhou@outlook.com to get.
+And because the installation may be difficult i have build a docker image. with the pretrained models located in model, sel_ner, tmp_cls, ranker_cls .If someone need, you can send a mail to ehangzhou@outlook.com to get them.
 The wikidata Knowledge Base hdt file can get from me or the [rdfhdt](https://www.rdfhdt.org/datasets/) and make sure the version you download contain Chinese part.(some only have English part).

 ### KBQA Usage